 - If an injury occurs while playing sports, precautionary safety measures should be implemented.
 This includes the person performing the treatment wearing a mask and gloves.2 If greater treatment is required, emergency departments have implemented safety measures to help prevent the spread of COVID-19.

-A: Throughout BC, high-risk indoor group physical activities are suspended, including:1
+A: Throughout BC, high intensity group physical activities are suspended, including:1

 - Spin classes